payloadcms/template-ecommerce/README.md

 1. Now open `http://localhost:8000/admin` in your browser
 1. Create your first admin user using the form on the page

 That's it!
-Changes made in `./src` will be reflected in your app.
+Changes made in `./src` will be reflected in your app—but your database is blank and your app is not yet connected to Stripe, more details on that [here](#stripe).
 You can optionally seed the database with a few products and pages, more details on that [here](#seed).

-### Stripe
+### Connect Stripe

 To integrate with Stripe, follow these steps: